 Demonstrating large-scale bioethanol production from lignocellulosic feedstocks

-In order to tackle this problem, the BIOLYFE project aims at improving critical process steps and demonstrating the whole supply chain, from feedstock sourcing via fuel production to product utilisation.
-The main result will be the construction of an efficient 2nd generation industrial demonstration unit with an annual output of about 40.000 tons of lignocellulosic bioethanol, which can then be used for process optimization through extensive testing.
+In order to tackle this problem, the BIOLYFE project improved critical process steps and demonstrated the whole supply chain, from feedstock sourcing via fuel production to product utilisation.
+The main result is the constructed efficient 2nd generation industrial demonstration unit with an annual output of about 40,000 tons of lignocellulosic bioethanol, which is used for process optimization through extensive testing.

 BIOLYFE is co-funded by the European Commission in the 7th Framework Programme (Project No. FP7-239204).